Transferring Learning Trajectories of Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we formulated the problem of how we can synthesize an unknown learning trajectory from the known one, called the learning transfer problem.
-We derived an algorithm that approximately solves it and developed practical techniques to reduce the storage and computation costs of the algorithm.
-In our experiments, we confirmed that our algorithm successfully transfers a given learning trajectory at the same level as the Oracle baseline.
-Moreover, we observed that the transferred parameters can be efficiently trained in the subsequent training especially in the pre-trained initialization scenario.
-We also analyzed the mode connectivity around the transferred parameters and the source or actually trained parameters.
-We hope that our investigations will be helpful for future research in this new direction to reduce training costs by transferring learning trajectories.
+In this work, we formulated the problem of how we can synthesize an unknown learning trajectory from the known one, named the learning transfer problem, and derived an algorithm that approximately solves it very efficiently.
+In our experiments, we confirmed that our algorithm efficiently transfers a given learning trajectory to achieve non-trivial accuracy without training, and that the transferred parameters accelerate their subsequent training.
+Moreover, we investigated what properties the transferred parameters inherit from the target initializations from the viewpoints of loss landscape and generalization.
+The last observation potentially opens up new paradigm of deep learning in future: For example, when a foundation model is newly updated with better generalization or fixed vulnerability, its fine-tuned models may efficiently follow it by transferring their fine-tuning trajectory from old foundation model to the new one.